-Digirad Sonographer published in Journal of Vascular UltrasoundPosted on: 01.26.17
+Digirad Sonographer published in Journal of Vascular UltrasoundPosted on: 01.26.17 by Digirad

 Digirad is proud to announce that sonographer Adam E. Jackson, RDCS, RVT’s recent reports on splenic artery aneurysms and spontaneous hepatic artery dissection were published in the December 2016 issue of the Journal of Vascular Ultrasound.
 The rarity of both cases, coupled with the use of ultrasound versus the typical CT, MRA or endoscopic modality, made his findings even more notable.